 Strategic Planning: We collaborate with administrators to incorporate sustainability into the college’s strategic plan and conduct college-wide sustainability assessments.

 Community Outreach: We partner with community organizations to mutually exchange resources and opportunities.

 Our 10-Year Achievements

-- Employment: Trained and mentored over 45 student employees.
+Student Employment: We trained and mentored over 45 student employees in seven years.

 Student Engagement: We engaged 3,000 students per year in events such as the Creek Cleanup, Green Holiday Fair, and Trash Art Competition.

 Grounds Improvement: We transformed the Centennial Campus Courtyard Gardens from overgrown to an attractive place to study.